 In the third quadrant write about who and what is involved.
 It should take into account your network of people and the relationships that affect your plans and decisions.

 In the final quadrant, write about the possibilities.
 Imagine your best and brightest future.
 Be realistic about side effects and implications…but dream a little.

 3. Then return to your focus question.
 Look for patterns and themes in your writing that will help you focus on the direction in which you need to move your life.

 What People Discover

-Inspiration for this activity comes from The Personal Compass by The Grove Consultants.
-As I have used it over time, it’s led both to quick “aha” moments of discovery and longer periods of reflection.
+The inspiration for this activity comes from The Personal Compass by The Grove Consultants.
+As I have used it over time, it’s led to both quick “aha” moments of discovery and longer periods of reflection.

 One colleague found it clarified her commitment to take her skills to a smaller organization that offered warmerrelationships and greater personal flexibility.

 It can be helpful for people weighing moves to a new community – or considering a switch to a more entrepreneurial life.

 And it’s a good framework for those flirting with some version of retirement.